-We are happy to offer you guidance, and advise on all aspects of property inventories and procedures.
-We have put together a list of frequently asked questions, which you may find useful.
-Please call us if you have any questions, we are happy to help.
+We're happy to offer advise to Landlords on their property inventories and how using our property inspection services and inventory clerks can reduce the stress caused by end of tenancy disputes.
+We've put together a list of frequently asked questions, which you may find useful.
+Please call us if you have any questions, we're happy to help.

 Q: Why do I need a Property Inventory?

 The Housing Act 2004, requires landlords and letting agents to protect deposits on assured shorthold tenancies.
 The Tenancy Deposit Scheme (TDS) is a free, impartial dispute resolution service for when disagreements arise over how the money is divided at the end of a tenancy.
 It is therefore advised that a comprehensive independent inventory (independent of Landlord, Tenant and Letting Agent), be compiled, to ensure that you avoid any dispute at the end of the tenancy, and provides justification for deducting the costs of any damage caused to the property.

 Q: What is a Property Inventory?